 Ferns are a great choice for container gardens.
 Not only do they have an interesting shape, but they also come in a huge range of colors, patterns, and textures.

 Ferns can be grown either inside or outside.
 While indoor ferns are more difficult to establish than outdoor ones, they still require a lot of patience.
-Start by purchasing a potted fern at a nursery and then wait patiently for the roots to take hold.
+Start by purchasing a potted fern at a nursery, then wait patiently for the roots to take hold.
 Once established, you can move the plant outdoors when the weather warms up.

 Geraniums